magnusrand/HCIGestureApp/README.md

 | Setting Screen  |  Start Screen | Task 1 screen  | Task 1 with keyboard  | Task 1 with displayed notification  | Relaxation screen  |
 |---|---|---|---|---|---|
 | ![Start Screen](screenshots/home_screen.jpg)  | ![Setting Screen](screenshots/setting_screen.jpg)  | ![Task 1 Screen](screenshots/task_one_no_keyboard.jpg)  |  ![Task 1 Screen with keyboard](screenshots/task_one_keyboard.jpg) | ![Task 1 Notification](screenshots/task_one_notification.jpg)  |  ![Relaxation Screen](screenshots/relaxation_phase.jpg) |

+## How to install and set up the application
+### Installation
+This application is made for Android devices running on Andoroid version <Insert version here>.
+Installing the application to you own Android device is simple.
+Download the apk form the release page here <TODO insert link> and load it onto the device.
+Make sure that your device can install applications from third party sources outside the playstore (See information on how [here](https://www.androidpit.com/install-apps-outside-of-google-play)).
+Then install the application and it will now be available on your device.

+### Setup
+When you open the application you will be prompted with two buttons.
+To set up the application for a new participant, press the `SETTINGS` button.
+Inside the screen you are taken to you can choose if you want a training run as well as chosing the gesture that should be recognized for this run.